 Clubs and Activities

-These are just a few of the clubs and activities students become involved with throughout the school year:
+Below are a few of the clubs and activities students become may engage in throughout the school year:

 Junior Classical League

-The Junior Classical League works to encourage an interest in and an appreciation of the language, literature and culture of ancient Greece and Rome and to impart an understanding of the debt of our own culture to that of classical antiquity.
-The JCL at Canterbury School competes twice a year in certamen meets (Latin-related quiz games) and attends the state convention in the spring at Indiana University .
+The Junior Classical League (JCL) works to encourage an interest in and an appreciation of the language, literature and culture of ancient Greece and Rome and to impart an understanding of the credit our own culture owes to that of classical antiquity.
+The JCL at Canterbury School competes twice a year in Certamen meets (Latin-related quiz games) and attends the state convention in the spring at Indiana University.

 Mock Trial is an inter-school competition that allows students to take on the roles of attorneys or witnesses in a simulated case.
 This activity begins in December and continues through a regional competition in February and, if the team qualifies, a state final competition in March.
 Students are expected to devote time to research the case and prepare arguments and testimony.
 Some weekend practices may be necessary.
 This activity is open to all grades.